5 players to watch – Serie A

 1. Justin Kluivert (Ajax > AS Roma)

-With a surname like Kluivert and as a product of the Ajax school expectations are high, but Justin does have the talent to exceed them.
+With a surname like Kluivert and as a product of the Ajax school, expectations are high.
+However, Justin does have the talent to exceed them.
 Last season at Ajax he provided 10 assists and 5 goals.
 His SciSkill is 76.9, which is high for a 19 year old player.
 What immediately catches your eye is his immense potential.
 With a SciSkill potential of 121 he has the highest potential of all AS Roma players.
 Kluivert is very versatile in attack, he can play on either wing.
 If he can adapt to Italy and the Serie A, we might see Justin blossom in to one of the most promising attackers of his generation.

 2. Lautaro Martínez (Racing Club > Internazionale)

 Because he is only 20 years old, Martínez is one of the biggest prospects of Argentina.
 With both his current SciSkill (72.2) as his potential (104) he is ranked second best of all Argentinian players aged 20 or younger just behind Ezequiel Barco.
 The striker already made his debut for the national team although he did not make it to the final World Cup squad.
 In his final season at Racing Club he managed to score 13 goals in 21 appearances.
 At Internazionale he can learn with the guidance of fellow Argentinian skipper of Inter, Mauro Icardi.

 3. Joaquín Correa (FC Sevilla > Lazio Roma)